Business Participation

 Be a collaborative partner

 Not a restaurant or farm but want to participate in Eat Local Month?
-Have a food/farm related event that you want to co-promote?
-Send Jess an email at jessicam@sustainableconnections.org!
+Have a food/farm-related event that you want to co-promote?
+Send Jessica an email at jessicag@sustainableconnections.org!
 We’d love to work with you to support and promote all things local!

-If you have any questions, contact Jess at jessicam@sustainableconnections.org
+If you have any questions, contact Jessica Gillis at jessicag@sustainableconnections.org

 Thank you to our sponsors!